12 Best Chromebooks for 2020

 One of the Best Chromebooks for Regular Users

 HP Chromebook 14 is one of the best representatives of the Chromebook family.
-Compact, nicely designed and equipped with a fairly big 14” HD screen, Celeron N3350 processor, 16GB or 32GB of storage, 4GB of RAM, 2 USB Type-C and 2 USB 3.1 connectors, this HP will guarantee for hours and hours of comfortable work and entertainment.
+Compact, nicely designed and equipped with a fairly big 14” Full HD screen, AMD Dual-Core A4-9120 Processor, 32GB of storage and 4GB of RAM, this HP will guarantee for hours and hours of comfortable work and entertainment.
 Chromebook 14 is not a high performer, but it will do a decent job.

-When its price tag of only around $250 is put into the equation, this guy shines even brighter and surely becomes the best Chromebook under $300, if not the best value for money Chromebook you can buy.
-One of its few downsides is its battery life of only 6 and a half hours, but this obviously doesn’t affect its already established popularity.
+When its price tag of only a bit more than $200 is put into the equation, this guy shines even brighter and surely becomes the best Chromebook under $300, if not the best value for money Chromebook you can buy.
+The battery life is average at about 8 and a half hours, but this obviously doesn’t affect its already established popularity.

 - Amazing keyboard and trackpad